MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For more information on using the developer tools in the Microsoft Edge browser, see [Microsoft Edge Developer Tools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide).

 ### Why are assets from a new origin unavailable?
-Assets in new origins will not immediately be available for use, as it takes time for the registration to propagate through the CDN and for the assets to be uploaded to CDN storage.
-Configuration can take up to 15 minutes.
+Assets in new origins will not immediately be available for use, as it takes time for the registration to propagate through the CDN and for the assets to be uploaded from the origin to CDN storage.
+The time required for assets to be available in the CDN depends on how many assets and the files sizes.

 ### My client-side web part or SharePoint Framework solution isn't working